codam-coding-college/MLX42/README.md

 ### For Windows: (Partial Support)

 Windows, while entirely possible to compile and run, is not fully supported due to compilation difficulty and it being a bit of a hassle.
-As of now the build script for windows does not exist fully, compile by adding every c file manually or install cygwin and then make will work.
+As of now the build script for windows does not exist fully, compile by adding every c file manually or install cygwin and then 'make' will work.

 1. Download & Install MinGW: [Here!](https://sourceforge.net/projects/mingw/)